LeonidSavtchenko/Arachne/README.md

 ## Installation.

-There are three versions of the program.
-Each version has its own characteristics installation.
+There are 4 versions of ARACHNE.
+Each version has its own parameters of installation.

-1. The basic version.
+1. Demo version.
 Pre-installed kernel in a cluster under Linux and an executable file under  WINDOWS with GNI.

-2. The second version.
+2. MatLab version.
 Pre-installed kernel in a cluster under Linux and MatLab files under  WINDOWS.

-3. The third version.
+3. Full version.
 Open source kernel (C++) and open source local MatLab utility.

+4. Android version.
+ARACHNE host files for OS Android.

 ## Examples